-- 1. Violate a Family Obligation of the Project-Based Voucher Program (see Family Obligations for Project-Based Voucher Program). - 2.
+- 1. Violate a Family Obligation of the Shelter Plus Care Program (see Family Obligations for Shelter Plus Care Program). - 2.
 Commit fraud (including failure to report income and/or allowing unauthorized persons to reside in the rental), bribery, or any corrupt act in connection with any Federal Housing Program. - 3.
 Commit drug-related criminal activity or violent criminal activity, interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents. - 4.
 Breach a repayment agreement or fail to pay outstanding debts to any Housing Authority for amounts paid to an owner under a HAP contract for rent, damage to the unit, security deposits or any other amounts owed by the family. - 5.
-Have engaged in or threatened abusive or violent behavior toward any Missoula Housing Authority personnel. - 6.
-Fail to sign and submit consent forms for obtaining continuing eligibility factor verifications. - 7.
-Have abandoned your unit for more than 7 days without informing us of your absence. - 8.
-Have informed us of your absence, but have been gone for over 90 days without a verified health reason. - 9.
-Have informed us of your absence for a verified health reason related to you or a household member under assistance, but you have been absent for over 180 days. - 10.
-Have been evicted while participating in the Section 8 or other assisted housing program. - 11.
+Discontinue active case management services. - 6.
+Have engaged in or threatened abusive or violent behavior toward any Missoula Housing Authority personnel. - 7.
+Fail to sign and submit consent forms for obtaining continuing eligibility factor verifications. - 8.
+Have abandoned your unit for more than 7 days without informing us of your absence. - 9.
+Have informed us of your absence, but you have been gone for over 30 days, unless in an institution. - 10.
+Have informed us of your absence for being in an institution, but you have been absent for over 90 days. - 11.
 Have missed two scheduled appointments or one mandatory appointment with MHA without good cause. - 12.
 Have failed to respond to correspondence or requests from MHA. - 13.
 Have failed to provide MHA with a copy of your 30 day notice of intent to move.